Preena-iitmds/pree_ZurichProj1/README.md

-# This file describes my findings from the ZURICH set
+# This file describes my findings from the ZURICH:50 set
-* point 1
+* I generated a personal access token and scraped data using python code.
-* point 2
+* Surprisingly, more number of repositories does not necessarily mean more followers.
 * point 3